manuleo/mADAm-2019/docs/_posts/2019-12-06-methods_used.markdown

     <div class="col-sm-12 col-md-8">
         <p>
             <h2>Methods </h2>
-            <h3>Recurring Neural Networks (RNN)</h3>
+            <h3>Recurrent Neural Networks (RNN)</h3>
             This widely used machine learning method was used to predict data up until the year 2020, as FAO only provides information until 2013.
-The RNN were prefered over a simple linear regression because the latter does not take into account intermittent outliers like periods of war or polticial instability.
+The RNN were preferred over a simple linear regression because the latter does not take into account intermittent outliers like periods of war or polticial instability.
 Additionally, the mostly exponential growth of food supply was not considered in this method.
-The only option would have been considering a shorter time span of data for the regression, but finding an appropriate range for every single country was virtually impossible. <a
+Also, giving the short avaibility of data (only about 50 datapoints for each country), using the feeback provided by the RNN improved the accuracy of the model exponentially.
+The RNN was fitted using all the data from the past, but an additional <i>time window</i> method was implemented.
+This method uses as datapoint to predict the next year supply not only the past history (already embedded in the model), but also a time span of the last 10 years datapoints, in order to fit better the time-series behavior of the recent history.
-                href="https://www.tensorflow.org/tutorials/structured_data/time_series" target="_blank">Tensorflow</a>'s
+            <a href="https://www.tensorflow.org/tutorials/structured_data/time_series" target="_blank">Tensorflow</a>'s
             tutorial was used and adapted to fit this model.
             <h3>Convex Optimization </h3>
             Two minimizations were carried out.